randruc/Lazuli/doc/index.rst

 The last chapter of this documentation is the **Kernel** documentation.
 It is intended for programmers, who wish to code in the Lazuli kernel, hacking and improving it.
-This documentation will give you detailled information about the inner working of Lazuli.
+This documentation will give you detailed information about the inner working of Lazuli.

 .. toctree::